Exclusive-U.N. aims to launch new Afghanistan cash route in February: U.N. note

 U.N. and humanitarian officials warn that the facility can be only a temporary measure until Afghanistan's central bank begins operating independently and some $9 billion in foreign reserves frozen abroad are released.

 But when that could happen is uncertain.
-The reserves held by the United States are tied up in legal action https://www.reuters.com/world/asia-pacific/just-give-us-our-money-taliban-push-unlock-afghan-billions-abroad-2021-10-29 and Western governments are reluctant to release funds unless they see the Taliban show greater respect for human rights, especially those of women and girls https://www.reuters.com/world/asia-pacific/un-rights-office-demands-release-afghan-women-activists-2022-02-08.
+The reserves held by the United States are tied up in legal action and Western governments are reluctant to release funds unless they see the Taliban show greater respect for human rights, especially those of women and girls.

 The HEF would allow the United Nations - which is seeking $4.4 billion for humanitarian assistance this year - and aid groups access to large amounts of the national currency, the afghani, held in the country by private businesses.